 Well, I want to tell you something.

-I've only known four years of peace.
+I've only owned four years of peace.

 And why are we doing this, Maximus?

-And then ah, the glory of Rome.
+And then, ah, the glory of Rome.

-And he said, and Maximus says, This world is dark, this world is cold, this world is cruel, and Rome is the light.
+And he said, and Maximus says, this world is dark.

 America needs to be that light.

-America needs to be the better country because yeah, there is a lot of darkness in this world.
+Because, yeah, there is a lot of darkness in this world.

 Hostage right now.